 The pattern that would define the rest of his life was set: moral obligation expressed through management, compassion rendered as logistics.
 Hoover’s genius lay in administration: he persuaded warring governments, organized supply chains, and kept volunteers working under impossible conditions.
 Hoover harnessed the power of non-coerced but coordinated human activity.

 When Congress passed the Lever Act and Wilson created the U.S. Food Administration, he tapped Hoover, who agreed only on condition of a free hand and a direct line to the White House.
 Hoover then declined any salary, arguing he could better ask Americans to sacrifice if he took none himself.
-Though the statute armed the agency with licensing and other controls, Hoover ran the program by persuasion: a nationwide, voluntary conservation drive with encouraging slogans, “Food Will Win the War,” meatless and wheatless days, pledge cards, and home-economy pamphlets, designed “to appeal to volunteerism and avoid coercion.”
+Though the statute armed the agency with licensing and other controls, Hoover ran the program by persuasion: a nationwide, voluntary conservation; “Food Will Win the War,” meatless and wheatless days, pledge cards, and home-economy pamphlets, designed “to appeal to volunteerism and avoid coercion.”

 By 1920, Hoover had become an international figure; admired, rich, and politically unaligned.
 Both parties courted him.
 He declined.
 Politics, he claimed, was a distraction from constructive work.
 But the distinction would not hold.
 Moral engineers inevitably drift toward power, because power is simply authority in its most efficient form.